Michael R. Cerino Recruiting Associates

 I specialize in Grocery / Frozen Food / HBC/GM / Confections / Beverages / Meat and Perishable/ Private Label and Branded Sales/ Food Service and Retail Trades

 I have an extensive portfolio of building sales teams for multiple start-up companies, as well as handling major expansions for Fortune 500 food and consumer products companies.
 What makes me different is my recruiting niche.
 I know and understand the food and consumer products sales industry.
 I have made this industry my specialty since the business was first started

-Since 1980, I have amassed a database of over 20,000 contacts in the consumer products industry.
+Since 1980, I have amassed a database of over 30,000 contacts in the consumer products industry.
 I attend most of the major trade shows and my phone bills indicate that I talk with hundreds of people a month in this business!
 This website has thousands of hits from people exclusive to the industry.

 Staying Power During Trying Times